Yamaha MT-10 0-100 mph in 5.6 seconds

 The MT-10 powers on to hit 130 mph in 8.95 or 0-200 km/ h in 8 seconds and the quarter mile in 10.59 @ 138 mph.

-For best acceleration results shifting around 11500 rpm gets the best results.
-This will be different for US spec models as your power starts to tail off at around 10500 rpm, though if your bike is flashed etc you will keep making power till redline.
+For best acceleration, ETs shifting around 11500 rpm is the best option.
+This will be different for US spec models those heavily restricted models’ power starts to tail off at around 10500 rpm, though if your bike has a flashed ECU your MT-10 will keep making power till redline just like the Euro-spec models.

 Like with any naked bike, if you want to achieve good acceleration times above 130 mph you have made yourself exceedingly small, chin completely on the tank, knees, and elbows as close to you as possible.

 If your tuck is bad, or you are a big rider, your 0-150 mph time of 14.24 could end up looking like 20-25 seconds.